bswhitney/Cityworks-API-Trainings/JavaScript/README.md

 The sample projects in **apiexample-complete** and **apiexample-start** are up to date with Cityworks 15.4.
 Note that projects may or may not work for other versions of the software.

 ## Disclaimer
 Azteca Systems, its products, and its employees are not responsible for your implementation of this code.
-This code is to simply illustrate how the C# SDK can be interacted with rather than provide a ready-built program for your production environment.
+This code is to simply illustrate how the JavaScript SDK can be interacted with rather than provide a ready-built program for your production environment.